 Everyone adjusts to the weather where they live so cold is a different temperature every place.
 But we still have a choice of how we personally adjust to that external shift.
 Many continue to go outdoors in the winter due to an appreciation of nature that has a mental, physical and spiritual value that doesn’t change when it’s cold, it just manifests differently.

 For these people the outdoors becomes more of an excursion or adventure, and indoors is for recovery and gathering.
-Winter is for venturing out and then getting cozy for some cuddling and snuggling and nuzzling, whether it’s with a fire and a great book, your pet, some friends or family, or a quiet candlelit night sitting listening to audio, or maybe even another trip outside to see the Northern Lights if you’re able to.
+Winter is for venturing out and then getting cozy for some cuddling and snuggling and nuzzling.

-If you think the weather decides your mood then you’re right.
-But if you think it doesn’t have to decide it, you’re right too.
-If you truly understand how things work then you’ll know you can be involved enough in your experiences that you can ensure that winter changes your attitude in a positive way yet again.
+If we think the weather decides our mood we’re right.
+But if we think it doesn’t have to decide it, we’d be right again.
+If we truly understand how things work then we’ll know we can be involved enough in our experiences that we can ensure that winter changes our attitude in a positive way yet again.

 Have a wonderful day everyone.
 No matter what it looks like outside.
-Because if you’re going to let the weather turn your mood ugly then you are likely dooming and volunteering yourself to many days of unhappiness that are entirely unnecessary as is demonstrated by others who chose something different.
-Chose wisely.
+Because if you’re going to let the weather turn your mood ugly then you are likely dooming and volunteering yourself to many days of unhappiness that are entirely unnecessary.